-The British Waterways Board has done a ‘tube map’ style chart of London’s rivers and canals, the buses have pinched the idea and Amsterdam’s GVB even gives credit to London Transport as the inspiration behind its own map [note from Keith: yep, they sure do!
-It’s in all the Amsterdam metro’s].
+The British Waterways Board has done a ‘tube map’ style chart of London’s rivers and canals, the buses have pinched the idea and Amsterdam’s GVB even gives credit to London Transport as the inspiration behind its own map.

 It really is part of the culture and Londoners love their tube map.
 In 2009, the River Thames was removed from the map – an immediate outcry ensured.
 Later that year, the Thames was back!